7 Best Hosting Providers Compared for 2026

 • Web Hosting: Web hosting, on the other hand, is where your website’s files, images, and content are stored.
 It’s like the physical space that your website occupies on the internet.
 Without web hosting, your domain name would be an empty address with no content for visitors to see.

-To learn more about building an online business without a website, check out my full post here.
+To learn more about building an online business without a website, check out my guide to affiliate marketing without a website.

 Web Hosting Essentials